Form 8854

 • You must make an irrevocable waiver of any right under any treaty of the United States that would preclude assessment or collection of any tax imposed by section 877A.

-U.S. Expatriation with Offshore Asset & Account Compliance
+Expatriation with Offshore Disclosure

 Contact our firm today for assistance.